Family Support Services

 TYPE OF POSITION

 The primary focus of this position is to follow the mission of People Serving People’s Advocacy Program, “to provide opportunities for stability to families through support, education, and referrals”.
 Understanding trauma-informed principles, the Family Advocate Associate is responsible for serving a caseload of families through building rapport and trust with them while assessing their individual needs.
 The Family Advocate Associate performs the initial orientation with families through which family needs are assessed, an action plan is implemented, and connections to service providers are created.
 The Associate then follows up with the family on the goals set at orientation, reassessing family needs and next steps.
 The Advocacy Team used strength-based approaches and motivational interviewing to affirm the guest strengths and help them realize their own potential.
+Candidates having lived experience with homelessness or high mobility or person of color or American Indian are encouraged to apply.

 ESSENTIAL FUNCTIONS OF THE JOB